 Series 1, Publications, 1972-2013, is composed of the published works of Catfish McDaris and other modern poets.
 The series is divided into three parts, with the first corresponding to works published by McDaris.
 This includes poetry and prose found in chapbooks, zines, and journals, which are arranged in alphabetical order by publication title.
 Series 1.2 consists of zines published by other modern poets, arranged in alphabetical order by poets' last names and chronologically thereunder.
 Series 1.3 contains books published by others, many of which have been signed by the authors.
 These books have been cataloged separately and can be found in range 31, bay 2, shelves 5-6.

 Series 2, Personal, 1969-2013, contains McDaris' personal files related to awards, correspondence with editors, general correspondence, drawings and sketches, interviews, newspaper clippings, photographs, poetry event announcements, publishing programs, and reviews of his work.
 This series is arranged alphabetically by subject.

 Series 3, Poet Files, 1980-2010, includes McDaris' correspondence with other modern poets, along with newspaper clippings, announcements of upcoming readings, and samples of their literary works.
 The series is arranged alphabetically by poets' last names.

 Series 4, Media, 1994, is composed of a small collection of VHS tapes on the Wordstock charity poetry festival in Milwaukee.
 They are arranged chronologically.

-Series 5, Electronic Materials, (in progress), will consist of materials published by Catfish on the internet.
-Please contact an archivist for more details.
+Series 5, Electronic Materials, (in progress), consists of materials published by Catfish on the internet, collected in Archive-It, a website-capturing tool.